-The Clark Moore Will papers contain materials concerning the Aurora Colony of Marion County, Oregon and the Salem Water Department.
+The Clark Moor Will papers contain materials concerning the Aurora Colony of Marion County, Oregon and the Salem Water Department.
 The Aurora Materials cover all aspects of the colony, including the band, music, women, daily life, site maps, correspondence and architecture.
 The collection also includes manuscripts and articles written by other authors concerning the Aurora Colony.
 The Salem Water Department materials cover the history of the department and Salem's water supply, as well as speech transcripts.
 The collection includes two solander cases of oversize materials.

 Funding for encoding this finding aid was provided through a grant awarded by the National Endowment for the Humanities.

-Clark ("Willie") Moore Wier Will's life-long hobby, and labor of love, was to probe the history of Dr. William Keil's Aurora Colony, a communal and non-denominational Christian settlement that flourished in Marion County, Oregon, form 1856 to 1883.
+Clark ("Willie") Moor Wier Will's life-long hobby, and labor of love, was to probe the history of Dr. William Keil's Aurora Colony, a communal and non-denominational Christian settlement that flourished in Marion County, Oregon, form 1856 to 1883.
 Mr. Will's father, John William Will, was a member of the Aurora Colony.

 Clark Will was born on May 9, 1893, in Corvallis, Oregon.
 He was orphaned before he was a year old and was raised by his father's sister and her husband, Mr. and Mrs. George Wolfer, of nearby Hubbard, Oregon.
 A veteran of World War I, Will served in Scotland and France as a member of a highly acclaimed military band that was attached to the Headquarters of the 326th Field Artillery 84th Lincoln Division.